Airbnb (ABNBON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Airbnb Historical Price

-According to the latest data gathered on Airbnb live price page, the current price of Airbnb is 126.61USD.
+According to the latest data gathered on Airbnb live price page, the current price of Airbnb is 125.42USD.
 The circulating supply of Airbnb(ABNBON) is

 In the past 24 hours, Airbnb has shown a price movement of